-Each weekend between February and November, racecars speed around the track towards the green flag.
-With the create of Nascar green Raced Campaign, this organization has also demonstrated its drive to environmental sustainability.
-Since 2008 Nascar has partnered with over 15 stakeholders (the largest being The Arbor Day Foundation) who prioritize sustainability above all.
+Each weekend between February and November, race cars speed around the track towards the green flag.
+With the creation of the NASCAR Green Race Campaign, this organization has also demonstrated its drive to environmental sustainability.
+Since 2008, NASCAR has partnered with over 15 stakeholders (the largest being the Arbor Day Foundation) who prioritize sustainability above all.
 The goal of this campaign is to reduce and offset environmental impacts that can not be avoided.
-A few examples of these strides include the use of blended biofuel, in-venue recycling efforts, solar-powered light fixtures etc. Since the creation of this program over 400,000 trees have been planted across the country.
+A few examples of these strides include the use of blended biofuel, in-venue recycling efforts, solar-powered light fixtures, etc. Since the creation of this program, over 400,000 trees have been planted across the country.
 A major focus on areas affected by natural disasters.

 Learn more about the amazing accomplishments of the campaign here.